HotMaps/datapackage-validation/README.md

 # Datapackage validation script
-This script uses json schema validation.
-Schemas are defined in 'schema' sub directory.
-There is one schema for each data type "vector", "raster" and "tabular".

-The script handles required attributes, type verification and required content (enum).
+The script handles required attributes needed by the integration script.

-If everything works fine the message "datapackage.json is OK" is printed in terminal.
-Otherwise it prints the errors and the message "datapackage.json is not OK!
-Please check the file again.".
+If everything works fine the message "Validation OK" is printed in terminal.
+Otherwise it prints the errors detected.

-Note that if the script declares that your datapackage.json is ok, it does not mean that the data itself is conform.
-Further verification is needed to determine if the dataset is compliant.
+Note that if the script declares that your repository is OK, it does not mean that the data itself is conform.
+It might still fail during the integration but this script minimizes the number of errors and prevents basic errors before pushing the dataset to GIT project.
-The verification of the dataset is done during the data integration process.

 ## How to include it in your repository
 Open terminal and go to the root of your repository.